 THE NUMBERS BEHIND THE WORDS: CAN YOU MAKE MONEY WRITING NON-FICTION BOOKS?

-Whatever the case, chances are that, along with being full of information about a topic, people come to you from time to time to ask your opinion about something related to it.
+Whatever the case may be, chances are that people come to you from time to time to ask your opinion about something related to your area of expertise.

 Even folks who wouldn’t necessarily call themselves an authority in anything have this happen.

-For some, once you hit level of knowledge on a topic, the logical next step is to sit down and start writing about it.
+For some, once they hit a certain level of knowledge on a topic, the logical next step is to sit down and start writing about it.

 Writing a non-fiction book can be a great way to expand on your knowledge of something and, best of all, show off how much you know about something (in a good way, not a braggy way).

-Even in the digital age when everyone is jumping on the internet to write blogs about what they know, we’re still seeing a lot of books hitting the market, more than 700,000 in 2016 alone.
+Even in the digital age, when everyone is jumping on the internet to write blogs about what they know, we’re still seeing a lot of books hitting the market.
+In 2019 alone, more than 650 million books were sold!

-But, even with all those books entering the world every year, how possible is it to actually make a living as a non-fiction writer?
+But, even with all those books entering the market every year, how possible is it to actually make a living as a non-fiction writer?

-Is it still possible, the way it once was, to dedicate your life to writing about topics that you care about the way it once was or do you have to live out your dream by supplementing your writing with a job at the mall?
+Is it still possible to dedicate your life to writing about topics that you care about?
+Or do you have to live out your dream by supplementing your writing with a job at the mall?